NiroTulip/Java-Practice/README.md

 Redirector allows you to generate URL redirects in PHP code.
-The redirector accepts as input a CSV file Input.csv with a list of original and destination URLs and generates a redirect as short PHP code for each pair of URLs.
+The redirector accepts as input a CSV file Input.csv with a list of original and destination URLs and generates the redirect as short PHP code for each pair of URLs.